anywhichway/remotestore/README.md

 # Release History (reverse chronological order)

+v0.0.5 2017-07-30 ALPHA Fixed issue where `getItem` did not work if caching was off.

 v0.0.4 2017-07-30 ALPHA Added error handling for fetch

 v0.0.3 2017-07-30 ALPHA Adjusted caching so it could be turned off and on dynamically